A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Numerical Results and Discussion

 The quantitative performance metrics are summarized in Table \ref{table:csrr_comprehensive_comparison}.
 The relative frequency error is quantified as

-where $f_{\text{eval}}$ and $f_{\text{ref}}$ denote the evaluated resonant frequency and the global fine-mesh reference frequency, respectively.
+where $f_{\text{eval}}$ and $f_{\text{ref}}$ denote the evaluated resonant frequency and the FDTD fine-mesh reference frequency, respectively.
+To independently verify the reliability of this reference, the CST Microwave Studio Eigenmode Solver with PBA meshing is also employed.
+The two results agree within 0.02\%, which supports the use of the FDTD fine-mesh solution as the accuracy benchmark.
 At identical refinement ratios, the three subgridding methods achieve comparable relative errors.
-The proposed non-split method and the scheme in \cite{stable-sub-4} utilize the exact same number of grid points and exhibit similar computational resource consumption, achieving speedups of 19.54$\times$ and 19.27$\times$ at the 1:5 ratio, respectively.
+The proposed non-split method and the scheme in \cite{stable-sub-4} use the same number of grid points and achieve similar speedups of 19.54$\times$ and 19.27$\times$ at the 1:5 ratio, respectively.
 However, the method in \cite{stable-sub-4} is not formulated based on the SBP-SAT framework.
-The primary advantage of the proposed approach here is that it achieves this comparable efficiency while operating strictly within the SBP-SAT framework, thereby guaranteeing theoretical long-time stability through discrete energy analysis.
-Compared to the conventional SBP-SAT subgridding method in \cite{SBPFDTD-LHH-1}, the proposed topology demonstrates a clear advantage in calculation speed.
-The total execution time for the method in \cite{SBPFDTD-LHH-1} increases due to its 12-interface block configuration and the extra grid points introduced by duplicated boundary nodes, reaching 59,725 and 197,725 points at the respective refinement levels.
-By reducing the necessary SAT interfaces to exactly four and avoiding these redundant boundary nodes, the proposed method lowers computational resource consumption and accelerates the simulation while maintaining the mathematical stability of the SBP-SAT formulation.
+In contrast, the proposed method provides comparable efficiency within the SBP-SAT framework, with provable long-time stability.
+Compared to the conventional SBP-SAT subgridding method in \cite{SBPFDTD-LHH-1}, the proposed method is faster.
+The method in \cite{SBPFDTD-LHH-1} requires 12-interface configuration and duplicated boundary nodes, whereas the proposed method uses only four interfaces, reducing both computational cost and execution time.

 To investigate the localized numerical accuracy, the spatial distribution of the relative error within the left embedded sub-region is evaluated in Fig. \ref{fig:spatial_error_maps}.
-This evaluation covers two different time steps and two mesh refinement ratios, with the relative error calculated relative to the FDTD method with fine meshes.
-At both 0.5 ns and 2.0 ns, all three subgridding methods effectively reduce the error levels compared to the FDTD method with coarse meshes shown in Fig. \ref{fig:spatial_error_maps}(a) and (e).
+This evaluation covers two different time steps and two mesh refinement ratios, with the relative error measured against the FDTD method with fine meshes.
+At both 0.5 ns and 2.0 ns, all three subgridding methods reduce the error levels compared to the FDTD method with coarse meshes shown in Fig. \ref{fig:spatial_error_maps}(a) and (e).
+Compared to the non-SBP-SAT results from the method in \cite{stable-sub-4}, both the SBP-SAT formulation in \cite{SBPFDTD-LHH-1} and the proposed method exhibit lower relative errors.
+Under identical mesh ratios, the proposed method demonstrates numerical accuracy similar to the scheme in \cite{SBPFDTD-LHH-1}.